Published on November 7th, 2016 | by Zac "Redhands" Shull0

 Trump’s contribution to WWE, then the World Wrestling Federation, began in 1988.

-He hosted Wrestlemania IV and V, in 1989, at Trump Plaza in Atlantic City, New Jersey.
+He hosted Wrestlemania IV and V, in 1988 and 1989 respectively, at Trump Plaza in Atlantic City, New Jersey.
 After that, he appeared at Wrestlemania VII while also being interviewed by former wrestler and politician, Jesse Ventura, at Wrestlemania XX.
 Trump’s contribution to WWE continued in 2007 when he stepped foot into the squared circle and actively got involved in a storyline pegged, “The Battle of the Billionaires.”
 The deal was that either Trump or McMahon would have their head shaved if their competitor lost their match at Wrestlemania 23.
 Trump was in the corner of Bobby Lashley, while Vince McMahon was in the corner of Lashley’s opponent Umaga with Stone Cold Steve Austin as the special guest referee.
 Lashley won the match, and so McMahon got the haircut, to the dismay of all those out there who have always wondered what lays dormant under Trump’s abandoned nest of hair!However, it wasn’t all fun and games for Trump.
 Not long after shaving Vince’s hair, he was nailed by a Stone Cold Stunner!

 Trump’s Contribution to WWE: Did Steve McMahon Sell WWE to Donald Trump?